LCAV/easy-dsp/docs/docs/getting-started.md

 ### Configuration

-The IP address of the board must be specified in two files:
+The IP address of the board must be specified in one file:

-* Line 1 of `js/main.js`, the variable `boardIp`;
 * At the beginning of `browserinterface.py`, the variable `bi_board_ip`.

 ### Launch

 1. You first have to launch the Python daemon: `python code-server.py`;
-2. Then you just have to open the file `client.html` in your browser;
+2. Then you just have to open your browser and access `http://ip.of.the.board:8081`;
 3. Finally you can write code:
-    - You can write code directly in the browser, where a basic example is provided;
+    - You can write code directly in the browser, where basics examples are provided;
     - Or you can write a Python script with your favorite editor and launch it like any Python script:

             import browserinterface
             import random

-            # If that case, you have to inform the browser of your existence,
-            # to be able to use it for display
-            browserinterface.inform_browser = True

             print "Simple program"